PrincetonUniversity/ILAng/README.md

 To build ILA synthesis tool, look in the [py-tmpl-synth](https://github.com/Bo-Yuan-Huang/ILA-Tools/tree/master/py-tmpl-synth) directory.

+For API documents and tutorials, see the [docs](https://github.com/Bo-Yuan-Huang/ILA-Tools/tree/master/docs) directory.

+## Modeling and Verification Case Studies

 For some examples, see the [examples](https://github.com/Bo-Yuan-Huang/ILA-Tools/tree/master/examples) directory.

-For API documents and tutorials, see the [docs](https://github.com/Bo-Yuan-Huang/ILA-Tools/tree/master/docs) directory.

 ## ILA description and C/C++/Python API (under construction)